astorDev/typographia/material/3-cheatsheet.md

 ## Recap

 This cheatsheet is essentially an attempt to make the official documentation more readable.
-Each section respects to a Material 3 **type style**, ordered from the largest to the smallest.
+Each section corresponds to a Material 3 **type style**, ordered from the largest to the smallest.

-Each section starts with the fonts showcases, accompanied with visual examples.
-In the continuation I put **everything** I found in the officical docs on the **type style** semantics.
-And the TLDR; in the beggining of the article, is just a shortened, one-glance representation of the same information.
+Each section starts with the fonts showcases, accompanied by visual examples.
+In the continuation I put **everything** I found in the official docs on the **type style** semantics.
+And the TLDR; at the beginning of the article, is just a shortened, one-glance representation of the same information.

-Each sections ends up with the respecting role tokens specifications.
+Each section ends up with the respecting role tokens specifications.
 And if you wish for an aggregated specification table, you are in luck, because this is what I'll finish with 😉

 | Token              | Font Size | Weight   |
 |--------------------|-----------|----------|